Take part and join a global community of thousands who want to act now, and rethink the cities we live in and the future we want as citizens.

 During the ideathon, a diverse group of participants, ranging from policymakers to hackers, youth to academics, students to business leaders, will come together to collaborate on forward-thinking ideas that tackle local climate challenges.

 This year, Climathon is coming to Basel for the second time, brought to you again by Impact Hub Basel!
-As the local organizer, we collaborate with organizations that know our city best to tackle specific challenges we have in Basel.
+As the local organizer, we collaborate with partners that know our city best to tackle specific challenges we have in Basel.

 Who can participate?